 A memorial service will be celebrated Saturday, August 24 at 11 A.M. with visitation prior at 10 A.M. at Hutchins Funeral Home in Watervliet.
 Memorials may be made in Bill’s memory to St. Jude’s Children’s Hospital or the charity of your choice.

-To send flowers to William "Bill" Kintup's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of William "Bill" Kintup, please visit our floral store.

 St. Jude Children's Research Hospital